Air Fryer Chicken Meatballs

 There are so many delicious ways to use these air fryer chicken meatballs!

-Appetizers: put these air fryer chicken meatballs on a toothpick for guests ready to dip into some cool and creamy tzatziki sauce, or into a savory french onion dip.
+Appetizers: Put these air-fried chicken meatballs on a toothpick for guests to dip into cool and creamy tzatziki sauce or savory French onion dip.

 Air Fryer Chicken Meatballs sprinkled with parmesan cheese.

-An air fryer is basically a tabletop convection oven.
+An air fryer is a tabletop convection oven.

 A fork picking up a Air Fryer Chicken Meatball.